 Ryerson remains optimistic about the industrial metals and manufacturing environment.
 We expect to see seasonal sequential improvement in company shipments during the second quarter of 2022.
 To date, carbon products have experienced a favorable price recovery relative to the first quarter, while aluminum and nickel prices have again improved quarter-over-quarter.
 The Company’s diversified commodities mix, which sales includes approximately 50% stainless steel and aluminum, stands to benefit from strength in its bright metals franchise.
 Therefore, Ryerson anticipates second quarter 2022 revenues in the range of $1.75 billion to $1.80 billion, with sequential average selling prices to be up 0% to 2%, and shipments up 0% to 2%.
 LIFO expense in the second quarter of 2022 is expected to be zero.
 Adjusted EBITDA, excluding LIFO is expected to be in the range of $250 to $260 million and earnings per diluted share is expected to be in the range of $4.30 to $4.49.

 Earnings Call Information

-Ryerson will host a conference call to discuss its first quarter results Thursday, May 6, 2021 at 10 a.m.
+Ryerson will host a conference call to discuss first quarter 2022 financial results for the period ended March 31, 2022, on Thursday, May 5th, at 10 a.m.
 Eastern Time.
-Participants may access the conference call by dialing 888-254-3590 (U.S. & Canada) / 929-477-0448 (International) and using conference ID 3582914.
 The live online broadcast will be available on the Company’s investor relations website, ir.ryerson.com.
 A replay will be available at the same website for 90 days.